 30 Charm is deceptive, and beauty does not last; but a woman who fears the Lord will be greatly praised.
 31 Reward her for all she has done.
 Let her deeds publicly declare her praise.

-This passage teaches us the 3 qualities a mother should develop: Strength, Dignity, and Integrity.
-These qualities will make mothers become better people not just for their husbands, but for the entire family.
+This passage teaches us the three qualities a mother should develop: Strength, Dignity, and Integrity.
+These qualities will make mothers become better people, not just for their husbands but for the entire family.

 Aside from that, developing these qualities will make Godly mothers stand out from other capable women.
 Making them great examples of how a mother should be as defined by God in the Bible.